-I The Issue
+The Issue

 Above is a quotation by Franz Rosenzweig, a Jewish philosopher who died in 1929.
-Below we shall return to Rosenzweig, whose name has often been attached to the origin of two-covenant theology.
-It is not my intention to give a profound analysis of Rosenzweig's ideas and philosophy.
-That would require more space than is available here.
-What will be examined here is the nature of arguing and its implications for the view of Jesus and mission to Israel.
-Other theologians will be included, but attention is going to be concentrated on him.
-It is my contention that if we realize his way of arguing, it will be easy to see through similar arguments in others, even in those representatives of two-covenant theology whose theological and philosophical bases are different from Rosenzweig's but whose way of arguing can nevertheless be compared to his.
+I contend that if we understand his method of argument, it will be easy to see through similar arguments in others.
+This is even true regarding those representatives of two-covenant theology whose theological and philosophical bases differ from Rosenzweig's but whose argument can nevertheless be compared to his.
 They also arrive at solutions of the relationship between Judaism and Christianity similar to those he suggested.
 This approach implies that this essay will conclude with a few clues that elucidate the Christological consequences for Christian advocates of two-covenant theology.